Calling Test

 What Calling Looks Like During Depression

-You might not be able to pursue your full calling right now.
+You may not be able to pursue your full calling right now.
 But you can pursue the smallest version of it.

-• If you are called to teach — teach one person one thing today
+• If you're called to teach — teach one person one thing today.

-• If you are called to create — create one small thing this week
+• If you're called to create — create one small thing this week.

-• If you are called to serve — serve one person in one small way
+• If you're called to serve — serve one person in one small way.

-• If you are called to encourage — send one text to one person
+• If you're called to encourage — send one text to one person.

 Your calling at full capacity and your calling during depression look different in scale.
 They do not look different in kind.